-If you love great tasting food, beautiful views these 10 Must Do’s in Bellingham are perfect for you.
+If you love great tasting food, beautiful views these Top 10 Things to do in Bellingham are perfect for you.
 Complete the list in any order and go home feeling like you’ve truly experienced Bellingham.

 If you’re a sucker for gorgeous views, epic sunsets and easy-to-get-to trailheads then you must try Chuckanut Drive.
 Built as Washington State’s first scenic byway, Chuckanut Drive connects Skagit County to Bellingham along the rugged shoreline, with views of the San Juan Islands in the distance, and the oyster beds of the Samish flats in the water just below.
 Both Taylor Shellfish and The Oyster Bar on Chuckanut Drive make great stops for lunch.